Bivalent (genetics)

 In cellular biology, a bivalent is one pair of chromosomes (homologous chromosomes) in a tetrad.
 A tetrad is the association of a pair of homologous chromosomes (4 sister chromatids) physically held together by at least one DNA crossover.
 This physical attachment allows for alignment and segregation of the homologous chromosomes in the first meiotic division.
-In most organisms, each replicated chromosome (composed of two identical sisters chromatid) elicits formation of DNA double-strand breaks during the leptotene phase.
-These breaks are repaired by homologous recombination, that uses the homologous chromosome as a template for repair.
-The search for the homologous target, helped by numerous proteins collectively referred as the synaptonemal complex, cause the two homologs to pair, between the leptotene and the pachytene phases of meiosis I.

 Formation

 The formation of a bivalent occurs during the first division of meiosis (in the zygotene stage of meiotic prophase 1).
 In most organisms, each replicated chromosome (composed of two identical sister chromatids) elicits formation of DNA double-strand breaks during the leptotene phase.
 These breaks are repaired by homologous recombination, that uses the homologous chromosome as a template for repair.
 The search for the homologous target, helped by numerous proteins collectively referred as the synaptonemal complex, cause the two homologs to pair, between the leptotene and the pachytene phases of meiosis I. Resolution of the DNA recombination intermediate into a crossover exchanges DNA segments between the two homologous chromosomes at a site called a chiasma (plural: chiasmata).
 This physical strand exchange and the cohesion between the sister chromatids along each chromosome ensure robust pairing of the homologs in diplotene phase.
 The structure, visible by microscopy, is called a bivalent.

-This intricate molecular machinery is at the core of gene expression regulation in every cell.
-During the initial stages of organismal development, the coordinated activation of diverse transcriptional programs is crucial and must be carefully executed to shape every organ and tissue.
-Bivalent which promoters and poised enhancers are regulatory regions decorated with histone marks that are associated with both positive and negative transcriptional outcomes.
-Finally, we highlight the potential link between bivalency and cancer which could drive biomedical research in disease etiology and treatment.
+This molecular machinery is involved in gene expression regulation in cells.
+During early organismal development, the coordinated activation of diverse transcriptional programs shapes organs and tissues.
+Bivalent promoters and poised enhancers are regulatory regions decorated with histone marks associated with both positive and negative transcriptional outcomes.
+Finally, this review notes the potential link between bivalency and cancer, which may inform research in disease etiology and treatment.